Expert Advice: Google Analytics Tutorial

 What this doesn’t show is visitors who landed on your website by typing the URL in the address bar or clicking on a Google search result (called an “organic” visitor).
 To find that information, click on “All Traffic” in the left-hand menu bar.
 The graph is the same as the one for Referrer’s, but it shows other sources of traffic, including direct (which is typing in the URL) or “organic” (which is a search result).

-In April, Google switched up its terminology for analytics.
+Google recently switched up its terminology for analytics.
 What used to be called “visits” are now known as “sessions.”
 A session is essentially a group of interactions within a certain timeframe.
 These sessions can contain multiple page views or social interactions from a single user.
 However, the session will expire after 30 minutes of inactivity, and if the same user visits the same site once the session is over, a new session is started.
 A new session also beings if that same user leaves the site and returns via a different outside source.
 Additionally, what used to be called “unique visitors” is now simply termed “users,” meaning the number of separate people who visited the site, regardless of the number of sessions they logged.

 The last piece of important information is the bounce rate.
 This is the number of users that leave your website without interacting with it.
 This number may appear shockingly high, but that’s not abnormal.
 A user may “bounce” if they ended up on your page accidentally, or it wasn’t what they were looking for, but they also might be reported as “bounced” if they watched the auto-playing slideshow on your website without clicking on anything.
 If you have all your contact info displayed on your home page, you could very well be on the phone with that “bounced” user, so take these numbers with a grain of salt.